siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 -\int_{\partial K}\mathbf{T}\cdot\mathbf{n}\,dA.
 $$

-This is Newton's second law in its proper form:
+This is Newton's second law in its effective form for a stable bounded mode:

 $$
 \mathbf{F}=\frac{d\mathbf{P}}{dt}.
 $$

-The law describes momentum bookkeeping for a bounded region of field.
+It describes momentum bookkeeping for a bounded region of field.

 A mediating force field inserted between supposedly independent substrates does not rescue their independence.
 If interaction is real, a common structure is already present, and force is only the accounting of that coupling.

 Particles are localized regions.
 Forces are boundary integrals.
-Newton's law is momentum continuity applied to a stable electromagnetic knot.
+Newton's second law is momentum continuity applied to a stable electromagnetic knot.